 If the deceased was the qualifying person (75+ on Pension Credit) and lived alone: Contact TV Licensing on 0300 790 6117 to cancel the free licence.
 No refund is available – the licence was free of charge.
 If the property is empty, TV Licensing will mark the address as vacant and pause correspondence for up to six months.

 If the deceased was the qualifying person and other household members remain: The existing free licence continues to cover those residents until it expires.
 Surviving household members need to contact TV Licensing on 0300 790 6117 to identify a new named account holder.
-If no one in the remaining household is aged 75 or over on Pension Credit, they will need to take out a paid licence when the free one expires.
+If no one in the remaining household is aged 75 or over and receiving Pension Credit, they will need to take out a paid licence when the free one expires.

 If another household member is aged 74 or over and receives Pension Credit: They may be eligible to apply for their own free TV Licence.
 Call 0300 790 6117 to find out whether they qualify and to arrange this.